-This definition should not be limited to environmental issues but include business models that support high value employment and thriving regional economies.
+This definition is not limited to environmental issues and includes business models that support high value employment and thriving regional economies.

 SUSTAINABLE FOOD & FIBRE FUTURES

 Sustainable Food & Fibre Futures (SFF Futures) funds innovative projects that will increase sustainability and create more value from the food and fibre industries.